ygua699/week02lab-git/README.md

 Once you have made the changes needed, commit them.
 Make sure you are on your own branch before making a commit.

 There are three test scripts in place namely TestFeature1, TestFeature2 and TestFeature3 for testing each feature.
-One feature can be tested on a branch by using the goal in maven as **-Dtest=[test script] test**.
+A feature can be tested on a branch by using the goal in maven as **-Dtest=[test script] test**.
 For example, **-Dtest=TestFeature1 test** is for testing feature 1.

 After committing the source code to a branch, Github classroom workflow (CI) will be executed.
-The figure below shows the log file (it also can be accessed from Github's Actions tab) after Dev1 has committed on feature1 branch; this shows testfeature1 has succeeded, while testfeature2 and testfeature3 has failed.
-Similarly, the execution of feature2 branch should have testfeature2 succeed, while testfeature1 and testfeature3 fails.
+The figure below shows the log file (it also can be accessed from Github's Actions tab) after Dev1 has committed on feature1 branch; this shows testfeature1 has succeeded, while testfeature2 and testfeature3 failed.
+Similarly, the execution of feature2 branch should have testfeature2 succeeded, while testfeature1 and testfeature3 failed.

 ![](src/resources/testrun-github.png)

-There are a number of tutorials available on-line.
+There are a number of tutorials available on-line for how to use Git branching.
 A reasonable one (although with more detail than needed for this lab) is by [Atlassian](https://www.atlassian.com/git/tutorials/using-branches)

 #### Pull Request ####